-We have a range of career specific books and resources in our 'Careers Information' section in our school library.
+We have a range of career specific books and resources within school.

-Parent/Carer Involvement
+14. School resources Parent/Carer involvement

-We work in partnership with parents/carers, care providers and other agencies to ensure that students are supported holistically in their onset development.
-We do this by the use of newsletters, parents' evenings, coffee mornings.
-We share course information, open days and careers fairs to help inform the decision- making process.
+We will work in partnership with parents/carers, care providers and other agencies to ensure that students are supported holistically in their onset development.
+We will do this using newsletters, parents' evenings, coffee mornings.
+We will share course information, open days, and careers fairs to help inform the decision- making process.